poets-ai/elegy/README.md

 -----------------

-_Elegy is a framework-agnostic Trainer interface for the Jax ecosystem_
+_Elegy is a framework-agnostic Trainer interface for the Jax ecosystem._

 #### Main Features
 * **Flexible**: Elegy provides a functional Pytorch Lightning-like low-level API that provides maximal flexibility when needed.